AlessandroAU/Chorus32-ESP32LapTimer/README.md

 -----
 Construction is easy and only requires some basic point to point wiring of each module to the ESP32 board.

-See HardwareConfig.h for pin assignments, it is possible to change any pin assignments apart from ADC channels.
+See HardwareConfig.h for pin assignments, it is possible to change any pin assignments apart from ADC channels and I2C pins 21 & 22.
 Note that pin assignments are GPIO hardware pin numbers and not pin numbers specific to the particular ESP32 development board you may be using.

 ![alt text](img/wiring.png)
 The images below show a construction using an ESP32 OLED board, it is recommended  to use the more standard NodeMCU at the moment.
-There is no OLED functionality  currently implemented.
 ![alt text](img/hardwareImage1.png)
 ![alt text](img/HardwareImage2.png)